top of page

 Therefore, Mitsy is mortal (conclusion)

-Here's another example of an invalid deductive argument (the reason it's invalid may be slightly harder to grasp, so take a minute with it):
+The following is another example of an invalid deductive argument.
+The reason it's invalid may be quite a bit harder to grasp, so take a minute with it.

 All living things need water. (premise 1)